 The process known as MSIEXPLR or Hello or Microsoft Internet Explorer or yasldlyl.exe or Smart Card Resource Management Server or Microsoft Internet Explorer Add-Ins or Windows Live or Steam Hack.exe

-belongs to software Microsoft Internet Explorer or n 81y7gnma or World Wide Web or Microsoft Windows Operating System or Microsoft® Windows (version 1998 Operating System) or Stub or wZWXLXCeB or Windows Live
+belongs to software n 81y7gnma or Microsoft Internet Explorer or World Wide Web or Microsoft Windows Operating System or Microsoft® Windows (version 1998 Operating System) or Stub or wZWXLXCeB or Windows Live

-by Microsoft (www.microsoft.com) or Mi or vbnxcvdfcvb or MSN (www.msn.com) or Inter net or microsoft (www.microsoft.com) or Private or LeadMX.
+by Microsoft (www.microsoft.com) or vbnxcvdfcvb or MSN (www.msn.com) or Inter net or microsoft (www.microsoft.com) or Private or LeadMX or Microsoft Windows.

-Description: IExplorer.exe is not essential for Windows and will often cause problems.
-The IExplorer.exe file is located in the C:\Windows folder or sometimes in C:\.
+Description: Iexplorer.exe is not essential for Windows and will often cause problems.
+The iexplorer.exe file is located in the C:\Windows folder.

 The program starts upon Windows startup (see Registry key: MACHINE\Run, Run, MACHINE\RunServices, MACHINE\RunOnceEx, MACHINE\RunOnce, Winlogon\Shell, DEFAULT\Run, win.ini, Userinit, RunOnce, MACHINE\RunServicesOnce, NT\Load).
-The IExplorer.exe file is not a Windows core file.
+The iexplorer.exe file is not a Windows core file.
 There is no description of the program.
 The program has no visible window.
 It is located in the Windows folder, but it is not a Windows core file.
-The application listens for or sends data on open ports to a LAN or the Internet.
-IExplorer.exe is able to monitor applications and manipulate other programs.
-Therefore the technical security rating is 68% dangerous; however you should also read the user reviews.
+Iexplorer.exe is able to monitor applications and manipulate other programs.
+Therefore the technical security rating is 67% dangerous; however you should also read the user reviews.

 External information from Paul Collins: